Biden’s climate summit shows rivalry with U.S. complicates China’s green push

 Li said the next venue for a potential Chinese announcement could be the 26th United Nations Climate Change Conference, known as COP26 — a multilateral, rather than Biden-led, forum to take place in Glasgow in November.

-“There’s clearly a need for China to provide more plans to accelerate its near-term ambitions and they should be presented before November,” Li added.
+“There’s clearly a need for China to provide more plans to accelerate its near-term ambitions, and they should be presented before November,” Li added.

-Hours after Xi’s speech, Chinese officials in Beijing said their government maintained “utmost determination to tackle climate change” and defended China as already making outsized contributions.
-Xie Zhenhua, the veteran Chinese negotiator, spoke positively about his “frank, friendly, in-depth and constructive” talks with John F. Kerry, Biden’s climate envoy, “to promote the success of COP26.”
+Hours after Xi’s speech, Chinese officials in Beijing said their government maintained “utmost determination to tackle climate change” and defended China as already making outsize contributions.
+Xie Zhenhua, a veteran Chinese negotiator, spoke positively about his “frank, friendly, in-depth and constructive” talks with John F. Kerry, Biden’s climate envoy, “to promote the success of COP26.”

-Lauri Myllyvirta, a researcher at the Center for Research on Energy and Clean Air, said Xi’s speech “didn’t move the needle in terms of overall ambitions,” but it was heartening that Xi highlighted one issue of long-standing concern for observers: China’s stubborn dependence on coal.
+Lauri Myllyvirta, a researcher at the Center for Research on Energy and Clean Air, said Xi’s speech “didn’t move the needle in terms of overall ambitions,” but it was heartening that Xi highlighted one issue of long-standing concern for observers: China’s dependence on coal.

-Although researchers broadly agree that China needs to cap coal use as soon as possible to reach its emissions targets, Thursday was the first time the Communist Party leader explicitly articulated that consumption would “phase down” after 2025.
+Although researchers broadly agree that China needs to cap coal use as soon as possible to reach its emissions targets, Thursday marked the first time the Communist Party leader explicitly articulated that consumption would “phase down” after 2025.

 Coal and other heavy industries are politically influential in China and can often flout high-level edicts.
 For instance, as Chinese provinces tried to stimulate their post-pandemic economies by building energy infrastructure last year, China turned on 38 gigawatts’ worth of new coal-fired power plants, more than three times the rest of the world, according to Global Energy Monitor.